lstwn/broot.vim/README.md

 Also, it relies on the terminal feature of vim 8.
 If this is not present, the plugin will not work.

+---

+The plugin changed quite a lot recently, but should now be stable (from 12/2020).

 ## Customization

 ### Configuration